cinelli/resume/README.md

 resume
 ======

-Repo contains my most updated resume written in LaTeX
+Latest version of resume written in LaTeX